Skip to main content

 Published Annual Report

-The council embeds climate action within its performance reporting framework, ensuring regular updates on progress.
+An annual carbon emissions report has been published setting out the Council's carbon emissions and progress against net zero target here.
+The council also embeds climate action within its performance reporting framework, ensuring regular updates on progress.
 These updates are reported quarterly, and the most recent performance report can be accessed through the council’s Overview and Scrutiny Panel meeting minutes here.
 This approach ensures transparency and keeps residents informed of the council’s efforts toward meeting its climate goals.

 Lobbying the Government for Climate Action